The Great Divide: Working Moms Vs. Childless Women

 Shelley Correll, a Stanford sociologist, conducted a research experiment in which raters reviewed almost identical resumes.
 They differed only in parental status.
 Fathers and childless women were rated much higher than mothers on competency, commitment to work, likelihood of being promoted, and recommendation to hire.
 The raters offered mothers the lowest wages-they averaged $13,000 lower than wages for fathers.
-According to his study, "Getting a Job: Is There a Motherhood Penalty?" if you are mother and fortunate enough to be hired, you will probably start at a salary that is over 7 percent lower than childless women are offered.
+According to her study, "Getting a Job: Is There a Motherhood Penalty?" if you are mother and fortunate enough to be hired, you will probably start at a salary that is over 7 percent lower than childless women are offered.

 Michelle Budig, associate professor of sociology at University of Massachusetts's Center for Public Policy, testified before the U.S. Congressional Joint Economic Committee, and underscored the gender pay gap for mothers and women.
 She said, "The finding that having children reduces women's earnings, even among workers with comparable qualifications, experience, work hours, and jobs, is now well established.
 All women experience reduced earnings for each additional child they have."
 In one study, "The Wage Penalty for Motherhood" published in American Sociological Review, Budig found that the wage penalty is significant: five percent per child!
 And that's a conservative number.

 In the majority of families, a woman's income has become crucial, if not simply helpful, for managing the family budget.
 Because pregnancy and raising children affects a mother's position and salary, more parents today seriously consider the pros and cons of motherhood and how many children they will have.

 Have current attitudes and employer practices influenced your childbearing decisions?

 Do you think motherhood has (or will) affected your advancement and/or salary?